FirstLegoLeague/launcher/docs/userguide.md

 Click the notification to jump to the first incomplete mission.
 You will also be notified if the `Team` or `Round` has not been selected.

 The team signs the scoresheet in the space provided, and then press `Submit`.
 You will see a `Score saved successfully` message.
+Note: [Require a Signature](#settings) is configurable in the Settings.

 ### Score management screen